Wichita on the Cheap

 Perhaps the best well-known Wichita Christmas tree farm is Prairie Pines.
 It’s a gorgeous place, and it’s close!
 On Tyler Road, just north of 37th Street, you can choose your own live Christmas tree, visit with Santa, ride a horse-drawn wagon (available at select times), and find delightful holiday-themed decor like wreaths, ornaments, and greenery in the gift shop.

-• When: Opens for the season the day after Thanksgiving and usually closes around the week before Christmas.
+- When: Opens for the season Friday, November 29, 2024.
+Closed on Thanksgiving.
+Usually closes for the season around the week before Christmas.

 Windy Knoll Tree Farm